Getting Your Library Card

 The application process can be completed in 5 minutes and

-provides instant access to books, magazines, comics and graphic novels, movies, downloadable
+provides instant access to books, graphic novels, movies, downloadable

-eBooks and audiobooks, Internet access, research databases and WiFi.
+eBooks and audiobooks, emagazines, music, streaming videos, research databases, and our

 With your new library card in hand, be sure to ask a staff member to take you on